interlay/interbtc-api/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.

+1. Set up git so you can [sign your commits](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work) (Alternative link: [GitHub: Signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) )
-1. Fork the Project
+2. Fork the Project
-2. Create your Feature Branch (git checkout -b yourname/AmazingFeature)
+3. Create your Feature Branch (git checkout -b yourname/AmazingFeature)
-3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+4. Commit your Changes (git commit -m 'Add some AmazingFeature')
-4. Push to the Branch (git push origin yourname/AmazingFeature)
+5. Push to the Branch (git push origin yourname/AmazingFeature)
-5. Open a Pull Request
+6. Open a Pull Request

 If you are searching for a place to start or would like to discuss features, reach out to us: